-3.2 For the validation of bespoke or significantly customised computerised systems there should be a process in place that assures the formal assessment and reporting of quality and performance measures for all the life-cycle stages of software and system development, its implementation, qualification and acceptance, operation, modification, re-qualification, maintenance, on-going support and retirement.
-(With regards to customised systems, the above described controls are required for customisation aspects and their impacts on the whole system)(Computer Validation).
+3.2 For the validation of bespoke or significantly customized computerized systems there should be a process in place that assures the formal assessment and reporting of quality and performance measures for all the life-cycle stages of software and system development, its implementation, qualification and acceptance, operation, modification, re-qualification, maintenance, on-going support and retirement.
+(With regards to customized systems, the above described controls are required for customization aspects and their impacts on the whole system)(Computer Validation).
 Computer Qualification Annex 11.
 (18)

 3.4 Computer validation documentation should include change control and error log records generated during the validation process.